Call-for-Code-for-Racial-Justice/Truth-Loop/privacy/platform_privacy_statement.md

 ![Consent](/images/consent.png)

 In addition, your personal information is used based on legitimate interest.
-This means that the objectives and processing of your personal information by the “IMPLEMTER” will not be to the detriment of your rights and freedoms.
+This means that the objectives and processing of your personal information by the “IMPLEMENTER” will not be to the detriment of your rights and freedoms.
 In the event that you feel that there would ever be an imbalance in those interests – or the imbalance is clearly realised by the “IMPLEMENTER” – the processing will cease upon that realisation, or when you advise the IMPLEMENTER as such.

 _You have the right to object to the processing of your personal information at any time_ (please refer to the “Who to Contact” section below).